neneone/SnapeBot-Documentation/installation.md

 ## Composer

-It's very easy to install, require and update SnapeBot using composer; you can do it automatically using the following command:
+It's very easy to install, require and update SnapeBot using composer.

+You can install SnapeBot using the following command:

 ```
 echo '{}' > composer.json && composer config minimum-stability dev && composer require neneone/snapebot